-The Prospectus indicates that loans were originated by three separate entities, being Nationwide, Anglia and Portman.
-The Prospectus and documents also indicate that only the Nationwide is selling the securitised assets to the SSPE.
-However, based on the information provided to PCS, Nationwide did not acquire the assets originated by Anglia and Portman through a transfer but by an actual merger with the two other originators.
-In English law, this merger of building societies means that "Nationwide" as seller is Anglia and is Portman as well.
-Therefore, the criterion about intermediate transfers is not applicable to the Transaction notwithstanding the apparent discrepancy between the named originators and the seller.
+The Prospectus indicates that loans were initially originated by Halifax and subsequent to the reorganisation by Bank of Scotland under the Halifax brand.
+The Prospectus and documents also indicate that only the Bank of Scotland is selling the securitised assets to the SSPE.
+However, based on the information provided to PCS, Bank of Scotland did not acquire the assets originated by Halifax through a transfer but by an actual reorganisation of Halifax and Bank of Scotland.
+In English law, this reorganisation means that only Bank of Scotland is the Seller.
+Therefore, the criterion about intermediate transfers is not applicable to the Transaction.